Top Ten Takeaways: The American Rescue Plan Act of 2021

 These are in addition to the Emergency Broadband Benefit Program established last December and approved late February by the FCC which provides a monthly stipend to low-income households to purchase internet connectivity and hardware.

-The bill extends many existing unemployment assistance provisions from the Coronavirus Aid, Relief, and Economic Security (CARES) Act and the Families First Coronavirus Response Act including Federal Pandemic Unemployment Compensation (FPUC) at the current $300 per week rate, Pandemic Unemployment Assistance (PUA), and Pandemic Emergency Unemployment Compensation (PEUC).
+8. Extended Unemployment Assistance – The bill extends many existing unemployment assistance provisions from the Coronavirus Aid, Relief, and Economic Security (CARES) Act and the Families First Coronavirus Response Act including Federal Pandemic Unemployment Compensation (FPUC) at $300 per week, Pandemic Unemployment Assistance (PUA), and Pandemic Emergency Unemployment Compensation (PEUC).
+It also extends Mixed Earner Unemployment Compensation (MEUC), which was established separately through the Consolidated Appropriations Act of 2021.

 The bill also temporarily eliminates co-pays and other cost sharing for individuals who have or will receive VA healthcare between April 6, 2020 and September 30, 2021.
 Reimbursements are authorized for those who already paid a co-pay during this time.